Prolongacion Blvd. Los Proceres Km. 9, Zona 15, Guatemala City, Guatemala

 A crescent–shaped swimming pool is surrounded by grass.
 In contrast to the Westin's heated pool, the water here can be chilly.
 A whirlpool, spa services such as massages and facials, a gym room with sauna, and walks along garden pathways offer diversions.
 Located on the entry–level floor, La Ventana Restaurant's formal dining room is spacious with heavily draped floor to ceiling windows.
 International and regional cuisine is offered along with an extensive wine list.
 Las Terrazas Restaurant serves a buffet breakfast with dozens of choices, plus a chef prepares individual orders of omelettes and waffles.

-If you don't mind rubbing elbows, the Vista Real bar is cozy with its wooden benches and tables.
+If you don't mind rubbing elbows, the Hilton Guatemala bar is cozy with its wooden benches and tables.
 Try to grab the window seats as they look out on the waterfalls and pools cascading down a grassy knoll.
 Martinis are a specialty.
-The Vista Real Hotel is a fine choice for those who desire an escape from the city center.
+The Hilton Guatemala is a fine choice for those who desire an escape from the city center.
 For most, the lovely grounds and larger rooms will make up for the distance from downtown and the airport.
-You won't find the heated pool and renovated gym of the Westin Guatemala City, but with regional art and crafts displayed throughout, the Vista Real has a much stronger sense of place.
+You won't find the heated pool and renovated gym of the Westin Guatemala City, but with regional art and crafts displayed throughout, the Hilton Guatemala has a much stronger sense of place.

 Total Number of Rooms: 123